viamrobotics/docs/docs/modular-resources/_index.md

 To create a new modular resource:

-1. [Code a new resource model](/modular-resources/create/) by implementing all methods for the component's or services's [standardized APIs](/program/apis/).
+1. [Code a new resource model](/modular-resources/create/) by implementing all methods for the component's or service's [standardized APIs](/program/apis/).
 1. Package your modular resource or modular resources as a {{< glossary_tooltip term_id="module" text="module" >}} and [upload the module to the Viam registry](/modular-resources/upload/) to make it available for deployment to robots.
    You can upload _private_ modules for your [organization](/manage/fleet/organizations/) or _public_ modules.
 1. Once you have uploaded your module to the registry, you can [deploy and configure the module](/modular-resources/configure/) from [the Viam app](https://app.viam.com/).
-   If the added resource is a component, you can then test it using the [Control tab](/manage/fleet/#remote-control) and [program](/program/) it with Viam's Go or Python SDKs.
+   If the added resource is a component, you can then test it using the [**Control** tab](/manage/fleet/#remote-control) and [program](/program/) it with Viam's Go or Python SDKs.

-Some use cases may require you to extend the standardized API definitions or deploy custom components using a server on a remote part.
+Some use cases may require you to define a new API, or to deploy custom components using a server on a remote part.
 For more information, see [Advanced Modular Resources](/modular-resources/advanced/).

 ## Related tutorials